haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-removedecoration "FIRE BLAST MAT"
+removedecoration "HEAVY DESK"
 ```
 Notes:
 ```
-  # removes a decoration to the player's PC; in FR/LG, this is a NOP
+  # In RSE only, this command tries to remove a decoration from the player's PC.
+If the operation succeeds, 800D is set to 1, otherwise 0.
+  # In FRLG, this command does nothing and does not affect 800D.
+  # 'decoration' can be a variable.
 ```
 </details>